Defined Benefit Pension Transfer

-However; your retirement age could be many years away from when you left their employment, so the amount of pension they calculated you would get in retirement would be increased each year from the date you left your old employer up to the date of retirement (usually on a fixed date once a year) – the idea being that it would keep up with inflation so in real terms it was worth as much in retirement as it was when you left work.
+However; your retirement age could be many years away from when you left your employment, so the amount of pension they calculated would be increased each year from the date you left your old employer up to the date of retirement – the idea being that it would keep up with inflation so in real terms it was worth as much in retirement as it was when you left work.

-Whatever the cost is for your old employer to pay you that pension, they must find the money.
+Whatever the cost is for your old employer to pay you that pension in retirement, they must find the money.
 If there is a stock market crash or some other event that means the value of the pension fund reduces, it’s not your problem.
-You’ll receive the defined benefit pension you’re promised at retirement and your old employer must pay it, as long as they have not gone into liquidation (see note about the PPF above in If you have one of these schemes).
+They would have to find that extra money to ensure you receive the pension you’re promised at retirement.

 If you transfer your defined benefit pension fund away from your old company scheme, you would then miss out on all the increases you might have otherwise got had you left this pension where it was in the first place and lose the benefit of your former employer taking on all the investment risk on your behalf.
 This is a very valuable benefit to lose and could mean you end up with a smaller pension in retirement.